-MAA: Since we are an advisory business with multiple geographically well-positioned partners that takes full advantage of technology, in February we launched our advisory arm in response to the growing demand for process enhancement, data analytics and most of all financing (re) structuring to support the survival and growth of our local businesses.
+MAA: Since we are an advisory business with multiple geographically well-positioned partners that take full advantage of technology, in February we launched our advisory arm in response to the growing demand for process enhancement, data analytics and most of all financing (re) structuring to support the survival and growth of our local businesses.
 We anticipated very early in 2020, when a lockdown in the UAE was yet to be announced, that this outbreak in China would be a global crisis and we would witness companies shut down their operations and governments across the globe imposing strict circulation rules to their citizens.
-Since then, we had a tremendous demand for our financing structuring set of products through which we offer complex out-of-the-box financing mechanisms.[/caption]We have currently over Dh5.5 billion complex capital raise in progress, involving international investment bankers, and we are in the final negotiation stage with other local medium-to-large businesses to support them through these challenging times.
+Since then, we had a tremendous demand for our financing, structuring set of products through which we offer complex out-of-the-box financing mechanisms.[/caption]We have currently over Dh5.5 billion complex capital raise in progress, involving international investment bankers, and we are in the final negotiation stage with other local medium-to-large businesses to support them through these challenging times.
 We have been managing successfully all this remotely.
 Proof that we can work, deliver value, achieve greatness, dream big and inspire success even under lockdown, and proof that despite the naysayers, the UAE will remain a great economy and a greater nation.

 We are also working on a set of innovative real estate products that will renovate the concept of property and we will make exciting announcements shortly with the goal of bringing the tremendous global capital flow and huge wealth redistribution that we are witnessing now towards our beloved country, to support our local businesses and our global landmark of land of opportunities.

-In the other hand, those investors lacking resources and scale should consider optimising their portfolio.
+In the other hand, those investors lacking resources and scale should consider optimizing their portfolio.
 One of the most common strategies in a crisis is to consider the redevelopment opportunities by improving lower quality properties and flipping them to generate cash flow in order to seize opportunities of investing in higher quality properties.